mudkipme/MoeMemos/README.md

 *To use this app, you must have a self-hosted [✍️memos](https://github.com/usememos/memos) server set up and running.*

+**Note: Current Moe Memos version supports Memos 0.21.0 and 0.25.0.
+Memos update may introduce breaking API changes.
+If you are using a version higher than 0.25.0, it is recommended to use [Mortis](https://github.com/mudkipme/mortis) to convert the newer Memos API to the Memos 0.21.0 API and re-login in Moe Memos.**

 ## Installation

 [![Download Moe Memos on the App Store](https://memos.moe/app-store-badge.svg)](https://apps.apple.com/app/moe-memos/id1643902185)